evolvedbinary/hsg-project-wiki/Home.md

 * [Converting files to XML](converting-files-to-xml): How to convert Word, PDF, and other Office files to XML
 * [VSFS](vsfs): Getting VSFS students set up to contribute with GitHub
 * [Troubleshooting](troubleshooting): Quick fixes to common problems

+### Editing this wiki

+Have an idea for improving a page or spot a problem?
+Great!
+There is *plenty* of room for improving our directions, procedures, and FAQs.
+Once you've made your edits, just drop Joe a note with a link to the page.
+Everyone depends on these directions for their work, so he reviews all edits for things that may need additional testing.
+Unlike our regular repositories, edits to the wiki don't generate email notifications, so it's easy to miss these edits.
+Indeed, once a substantive change has been applied, we often circulate an email to let everyone know about the new procedure, improved directions, etc. Have questions about a particularly substantive edit you're thinking about?
+Just reach out to Joe.